VDCD/simplehtml5game/README.md

 # simplehtml5game

+##Why?
-This is a simple old school shooter.
+  This is a very simple old school shooter.
 I developed it to try Canvas &amp; sound handling in HTML5

+###Can I try it?
-You can play it here :  https://simplehtml5game.herokuapp.com/
+  Of course !
+You can play here :  https://simplehtml5game.herokuapp.com/

+###How can i play?
   Move your ship with ZQSD or WASD (both work !).
   Might take a phew seconds to load depending on your connection, because of the images & sounds required to play.